Icon of the Seas Cruise Ship Guide

 Icon of the Seas at a glance

-Royal CaribbeanCruise shipSeaDays guide
+Royal CaribbeanIconSeaDays guide

 Overview

 Your family’s next adventure awaits.
 Icon of the Seas transforms family vacations with onboard experiences you won’t find anywhere else.
 Icon of the Seas is a cruise ship operated by Royal Caribbean International and is the lead ship of the Icon class.
+Icon of the Seas entered service in 2024.
+Icon of the Seas is an Icon-class cruise ship operated by Royal Caribbean.
+This SeaDays guide lists verified catalog facts so you can compare Icon of the Seas with other Royal Caribbean ships before booking.

 Key facts